Objectives of the service

 This project demonstrates an automated solution that provides different price/performance options to agricultural corporates for weed detection, frost damage detection, yield prediction and biomass estimation based on the imagery, data and algorithms used.

-Users of the Fusion Platform® can opt to purchase APIs or software bundles to: remotely detect frost damage on their chosen areas; identify weeds in their fallow fields and cereal crops; predict yield several months before they harvest and estimate pasture biomass on demand.
+Users of the Fusion Platform® can opt to purchase APIs or Standard Service Description (SSDs) bundles to: remotely detect frost damage on their chosen areas; identify weeds in their fallow fields; predict yield several months before they harvest and estimate pasture biomass on demand.
 When deployed the user can maximise their gains whilst minimising input costs and risks.
 The user can compare and select the price and performance of these agriculture services dependent upon their needs and budgets throughout their seasons.

 To show a variety of price and performance services the Fusion Platform® affords Algorithm/AI developers the ability to market and utilise their bespoke algorithms via our Algorithms as a Service (AaaS) Marketplace capability.
 Developers of unique algorithms can ‘trade’ and commercialise their technology through the Marketplace, via licence or pay per click agreements.